 GoTo Connect is the VoIP service from GoTo, with a moderate offering of features and customer support options.
 Our researchers found that it has great customer support, and the customer score is high enough to tell us that users don’t hate using the system.
 All in all, it’s one of the stronger Google Voice alternatives.

-GoTo Connect was also awarded a 4.4/5 for scalability, meaning it’s a better choice than Google Voice (2.9/5) for businesses expecting to grow quickly.
+GoTo Connect’s extensive calling features and scalable pricing packages make it a better option than Google Voice for businesses that are planning to grow and expand.
 It has management features like call recording which is useful for training staff, as well as tools for fielding high volumes of inbound calls, such as call queues.
 Google Voice doesn’t offer either of these features.

 GoTo Connect’s complex management tools make it a great pick for a large or fast-growing company.
 Image: GoTo

 The biggest downside for GoTo Connect, however, is the number of integrations available for users.
-For example, there are very few CRM integrations available – the only big names GoTOo syncs up with are Salesforce, Zoho CRM, and Zendesk.
+For example, there are very few CRM integrations available – the only big names GoTo syncs up with are Salesforce, Zoho CRM and Zendesk.
 There are also very few scheduling and calendar integrations that make organizing yourself a little tougher, whereas Google Voice users will have Google Calendar at their fingertips.

 Simply put, if you need a value option that can stand on its own, GoTo Connect is a great option, but there are definitely better providers out there if you look hard enough.